5 minute read

 NER is an essential tool that helps select important data from a pool of unstructured information.

-By using a pre-trained NER model or training a model on your own, you can identify marketing errors, find new product development opportunities, improve customer service, boost personalization, enhance the quality of your knowledge base, and much more.
+By using a pre-trained NER model or training a model yourself, you can identify marketing errors, find new product development opportunities, improve customer service, boost personalisation, enhance the quality of your knowledge base, and much more.

 In fact, you may already be using NER for some aspects of your business operations.
 Digging deeper into its possibilities and applications could help streamline your company's development and improve its bottom line.